brycewray/eleventy-site/src/posts/2021/04/using-eleventys-official-image-plugin.md

 .&nbsp;.&nbsp;.&nbsp;and the result thereof:

-{% image "my-pet-cat.jpg", "Photo of a cat named Shakespeare sitting on a window sill" %}
+{% imgc "my-pet-cat_3264x2448.jpg", "Photo of a cat named Shakespeare sitting on a window sill", 3264, 2448 %}

-**Disclaimer**: Image is sourced without using Eleventy&nbsp;Image whenever the site is built with <span class="text-nowrap">a non-Eleventy&nbsp;SSG,</span> **but** this does show the result of the generated&nbsp;code.
+**Disclaimer**: Image is sourced here without using Eleventy&nbsp;Image **but** this does show the result of the generated&nbsp;code.
 {.imgcCaption}

 Of course, you'll want to get a sneak peek by running Eleventy in development mode and viewing your site locally, in case you need to adjust your site's CSS so each resulting image appears as you want.[^sizesInfo]